mrocklin/blog/_posts/work/2017-10-16-streaming-dataframes-1.md

 *This work is supported by [Anaconda Inc](http://anaconda.com) and the Data Driven Discovery Initiative from the [Moore Foundation](https://www.moore.org/)*

 *This post is about experimental software.
-This is not ready for public use.*
+This is not ready for public use.
+All code examples and API in this post are subject to change without warning.*

 <a href="{{BASE_PATH}}/images/streaming-dataframes-plot.gif">
   <img src="{{BASE_PATH}}/images/streaming-dataframes-plot.gif"